Souulaymaa/alx-airbnb-database/database-adv-script/index_performance.md

 ## Conclusion

-Using EXPLAIN, we confirmed that indexes replace full table scans with efficient index lookups, reducing scanned rows from thousands to just a few.
+Using EXPLAIN ANALYSE, we confirmed that indexes replace full table scans with efficient index lookups, reducing scanned rows from thousands to just a few.